• About

 • Unroll the cake and cut away any hard edges.
 With an offset spatula, spread the buttercream filling in an even layer all over the cake, reserving a few tablespoons (to later attach the offshoot branch).
 Roll the cake, loosely cover with foil, and chill in the refrigerator for about 15 minutes.

 • While the cake is chilling, make garnishes.
-Dip sprigs of rosemary and fresh cranberries in simple syrup and then in granulated sugar until well coated.
+Dip sprigs of fresh rosemary and fresh cranberries in simple syrup and then in granulated sugar until well coated.
 Set aside.

 • Remove chilled cake from the refrigerator and slice on a diagonal, about 3 to 4 inches from the end for your log.
 Slice any rough ends off of the log to make them straight.
 Transfer the cake to a serving platter and attach the log on the side with the reserved buttercream.

 • Next, make the chocolate ganache.
-Place semi-sweet chocolate chips in a heat-safe glass bowl.
+Place 1 cup semi-sweet chocolate chips in a heat-safe glass bowl.
 Pour ½ cup heavy cream into a microwave-safe bowl or coffee mug and heat for 50 seconds (watch this closely so it doesn’t overflow).
 Pour over chocolate chips and set aside for 4 to 5 minutes to allow the chips to melt.
 Whisk slowly into a ganache.

 • With an offset spatula, spread ganache onto the yule log cake.
 Use the spatula to create texture in the ganache to make it look like bark on a tree.